Wednesday, July 31, 2013

 Ramona: AGirlLikeMe916, casey4441, Fiorwestcoast, girloftomorrow, and the one that started it all was minorqback.

-Monika: Do you think that in our lifetime we could live until the day when a transgender lady could become the President of the USA?
+Monika: Do you think that in our lifetime, we could see a transgender woman becoming the President of the USA?

-Ramona: To be honest, I’m not really into the beauty pageant scenes.
-As long as we, as Transgenders, aren’t being glorified as Cross-dressers, I see no problem with them.
+Ramona: To be honest, I’m not really into the beauty pageant scene.
+I think they can be a mixed bag—on one hand, they can provide visibility and a platform for transgender women to showcase their beauty and talents.
+However, as long as we aren’t being glorified as cross-dressers, I see no problem with them.

 Full year on hormones, with friends.

-Ramona: I do plan to get married.
-As for children of my own, I can only hope that I may still be able to have a biological child.
-Even so, I plan to adopt.
-My love life is exactly where I want it.
-I’m happily in a relationship with a beautiful girl, and I hope it stays that way.
+Ramona: I definitely plan to get married someday.
+As for having children, I can only hope that I may still be able to have a biological child, but I also plan to adopt.
+I believe that love is one of the most important aspects of life; it brings joy, support, and a sense of belonging.
+Right now, my love life is exactly where I want it to be.
+I’m happily in a relationship with a beautiful girl who makes me feel cherished and understood.

 Ramona: The happiest I’ve ever been, and it only gets better from here on out.